-You are cordially invited to attend the 2020 Annual Meeting of Stockholders (the "Annual Meeting") of Inseego Corp., a Delaware corporation (the "Company").
-The Annual Meeting will be held on Wednesday, July 22, 2020 at 1:00 p.m.
+You are cordially invited to attend the 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Inseego Corp., a Delaware corporation (the "Company").
+The Annual Meeting will be held on July 28, 2021 at 7:00 a.m.
 Pacific Time.
-Because of the COVID-19 pandemic, this year's Annual Meeting will be a completely virtual meeting of stockholders, which will be conducted solely online via live webcast.
-You will be able to attend and participate in the Annual Meeting online, vote your shares electronically and submit your questions prior to the meeting by visiting: www.meetingcenter.io/223704045 at the meeting date and time described in the accompanying proxy statement.
-The password for the meeting is INSG2020.
+Like last year, this year's Annual Meeting will be a completely virtual meeting of stockholders, which will be conducted solely online via live webcast.
+You will be able to attend and participate in the Annual Meeting online, vote your shares electronically and submit your questions prior to the meeting by visiting: www.meetingcenter.io/245781706 at the meeting date and time described in the accompanying proxy statement.
+The password for the meeting is INSG2021.
 There is no physical location for the Annual Meeting.

 We are pleased to take advantage of the Securities and Exchange Commission (the "SEC") rule that allows companies to furnish proxy materials to their stockholders over the Internet.
-As a result, on or about June 10, 2020, we are mailing to most of our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of our proxy materials, which include our Notice of Annual Meeting of Stockholders, this proxy statement, our 2019 Annual Report on Form 10-K for the fiscal year ended December 31, 2019 (the "2019 Annual Report"), and a proxy card or voting instruction form.
+As a result, on or about June 18, 2021, we are mailing to most of our stockholders a Notice of Internet Availability of Proxy Materials (the "Notice") instead of a paper copy of our proxy materials, which include our Notice of Annual Meeting of Stockholders, this proxy statement, our 2020 Annual Report on Form 10-K for the fiscal year ended December 31, 2020 (the "2020 Annual Report"), and a proxy card or voting instruction form.
 We believe that this process allows us to provide our stockholders with the information they need in a timely manner, while reducing the environmental impact and lowering the costs of printing and distributing our proxy materials.
 The Notice contains instructions on how to access those documents on the Internet.
-The Notice also contains instructions on how to request a paper copy of our proxy materials.
-All stockholders who have previously requested a paper copy of our proxy materials will continue to receive a paper copy of the proxy materials by mail.
+The Notice also contains instructions on how to request a paper copy of our proxy materials will continue to receive a paper copy of the proxy materials by mail.